 Alison is a Lecturer (Assistant Professor) at the Department of Information Studies at UCL.
 In this role, she teaches on the Library and Information Science MA, including the information literacy module, and supervises MA and PhD research.
 Alison also maintains an active information literacy research agenda, which focuses on sociocultural approaches to information literacy within academic and everyday contexts.

 Alison received her PhD from the Swedish School of Library and Information Science, Borås, Sweden and her MSIS from the United States, where she worked for over a decade as an academic librarian.
 During this time, Alison developed a strong interest in critical information literacy, particularly in relation to international and intercultural settings.
 Since then, her research interests have expanded to centre on the broader concept of transition as well as the application of qualitative research methods within information literacy research.

 Alison is at her happiest when she is outside, either walking or playing netball.
 She also enjoys working as an inner-city Guide leader as well as volunteering at her local toy library.

 Her publications are almost entirely available OA and she can also be followed on Twitter.

 Dan Pullinger - Website Manager

-Dan is Learning Services Manager at Leeds University Library.
+Dan is Learning Services (Skills@Library) Manager at Leeds University Library, and is a University Student Education Fellow.
 He is particularly interested in information literacy in the wider context of academic skills development; blended learning; collaborations with academic staff; digital literacy; using social media for learning, teaching and research; and the development of librarians’ teaching skills.

 Claire Packham is the Head of Library Academic Services at City, University of London, and previously held a number of roles within Reference Services at The British Library.
 She has a particular interest in information literacy, and has been part of the LILAC committee in various roles since 2010.
-Claire is now co-chair of the conference with Rosie Jones.
+Claire is now Chair of the LILAC conference committee.

 Kate Grigsby - Marketing and Communications Officer